 Special thanks go out to a panel of community volunteers who took extra time evaluating the nominees.
 Serving as Volunteer Awards judges were Rabbi Robert Haas, Congregation Mickve Israel; Betsy Able, South University; Cindy Jefferies, 2017 SCCPS Teacher of the Year; Alton Wright, Gulfstream Aerospace; Selah Gardiner, Community Representative and Louise Coniglio, Georgia Association for Volunteer Administration.

 The event was made possible by our generous sponsor Gulfstream Aerospace Corporation and Critz Auto Group.
-Special thanks to United Way Board Chair Steve Pound of St. Joseph’s/Candler Health System, Jenn Bishop of Savannah Repertory Theater, Somi Jaja-Benson of shots by Somi, and DJ Jose Ray.
+Special thanks to United Way Board Chair Steve Pound of St. Joseph’s/Candler Health System, United Way Volunteers Chair Marc Hefner of WSAV-TV, Jenn Bishop of Savannah Repertory Theater, Somi Jaja-Benson of Shots by Somi, and DJ Jose Ray.